-The museum was formally opened in May 1988, after Dr. Sverrir Magnússon and his wife Ingibjörg Sigurjónsdóttir laid the foundation for Hafnarborg by donating their considerable collection of art and their house in the centre of Hafnarfjördur.
-The collection has grown considerably since then, both through purchases made and through gifts from artists and collectors.
-The Art Institute of Hafnarborg is run by the Town of Hafnarfjördur and it protects the art collection of the Municipality.
+The museum was formally inaugurated in the spring of 1988, after Dr. Sverrir Magnússon and his wife Ingibjörg Sigurjónsdóttir laid the foundation for Hafnarborg by donating their considerable collection of art and their house in the centre of Hafnarfjörður to the town.
+The Collection has grown considerably since then, both through purchases and through gifts from artists and collectors.
+Hafnarborg is run by the town of Hafnarfjörður and it protects the art collection of the municipality.

 The museum hosts a dynamic educational program in connection with its exhibitions.
-Guided tours in English and Iceland are available upon request.
-Hafnarborg is also a popular concert hall and hosts a free lunch concert the first Thursday of every month.
+Guided tours in English and Icelandic are available as well, upon request.
+Hafnarborg is also a popular concert hall, hosting free Midday Concerts on the first Tuesday of each month during the wintertime.

 On the ground floor of Hafnarborg, there is also Krydd Restaurant, which opened in the spring of 2018, following extensive renovations and refurbishments.
 Krydd offers both a dinner menu, with a wide selection of courses, cocktails and beer, and a day menu, with lighter courses, cakes and coffee.